 3) DIY Bat Light

 Bats are at the core of all Batman symbolism, of course.
 In the movies, they’re a major part of Bruce Wayne’s motivation as a hero.
 This means your man cave will need bats.
 While bat decals could work, you’ll have the lights off when you watch movies or play video games.
 The room should also be dark when you’re showing it off, since Batman is at his most dramatic during the night.
 For the drama of it, use this video tutorial to make a Batman symbol wall hanging that lights up from the back.

 4) Shot Glass

 Your man cave needs a bar, or at least somewhere to store drinks for your movie and video game marathons.
 Let’s be honest, if the Batcave didn’t have a wet bar, it should’ve.
 Just make sure you save the drinks for after you finish saving the world.
-This shot glass is classy, like something Bruce Wayne would drink from.
-The simple bat engraving creates an elegant look, unlike a typical comic strip tumbler.
+You can get this shot glass in Amazon.

 5) DIY DC Comic Book Table